-- 1. Adequacy and realism of proposed milestones and associated success criteria; - 2.
-Realism and reasonableness of the proposed cost and comparison of costs to available funds; - 3.
-Adherence to sound and consistent management practices appropriate to the TRL level of the proposed task; - 4.
-Past performance and related experience in the proposed area of technology development; - 5.
-Qualifications of key personnel and adequacy of facilities, staff, and equipment to support the proposed activity.
-This factor includes evaluation to ensure that the team has strong technology development and instrument development skills, as well as any leveraging/teaming such as recent SBIR awardees; and - 6.
-Commitment of the organization's management to the proposed technology development (evidenced by cost and resource sharing, prior teaming arrangements, etc.).
-Proposers should identify any previous investment by the organization/program and provide supporting documentation.
+- Adequacy and realism of proposed milestones and associated success criteria; - Adequacy and realism of proposed acquisition of launch services; - Realism and reasonableness of the proposed cost and comparison of costs to available funds; - Adherence to sound and consistent management practices appropriate to the TRL of the proposed task; - Past performance and related experience in the proposed area of technology development; - Commitment of the organization's management to the proposed technology development.
+Proposers should identify any previous investment by the organization that bears directly on the proposed project and provide supporting documentation.